open-component-model/ocm-spec/doc/glossary.md

 ### [Component Version Reference](02-processing/01-references.md#referencing)<a id="compref"/>

-A reference to a [component versions](#compvers) in a component version to describe an aggregation relationship.
 A reference to one or multiple other [component versions](#compvers) in a component version to describe an aggregation relationship.

 ## D